nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_REACT_CLIENT.md

 Then run the `npm start` command and wait for your application to render in the browser.

 If/When you are prompted with the login screen, enter in the credentials for one of the people that you created in your database.
-To see the emails and passwords, look in the `kennel.db` file in your Python server project.
+To see the emails and passwords, look in the `kennel.sqlite3` file in your Python server project.

 Once authenticated, you should now be able to use your application just as you did when `json-server` was running and storing your data.